TheAlgorithms/Go/README.md

 ---

-#####  xorsearch_test.go description: Test for Find a missing number in a sequence author(s) [red_byte](https://github.com/i-redbyte) see xorsearch.go Package binary describes algorithms that use binary operations for different calculations.
+#####  Package binary describes algorithms that use binary operations for different calculations.

 ---
 ##### Functions: